-So, I should be able to pull together a “Happy New Year” letter, originally meant to be a Christmas letter.
-This year, I’m struggling with the concept.
+This year, I’m struggling with my “Happy New Year” letter, originally meant to be a Christmas letter.
 As people draw together, celebrate together, and look forward to the New Year, I want to be included in their thoughts.
 But I’m torn about whether or not their plunge into the New Year should include reading a litany of my family’s year.
 Perhaps I’d be better off just telling them a story that reflects us in a moment of time.

 The newsy family Year End Letter

-A fellow writer used this approach in her year end letter.
-I really enjoyed it.
+A fellow writer used this approach in her year end letter, which I really enjoyed.
 Her honest assessment of what worked and what didn’t wasn’t just helpful.
-It was also endearing, although I wondered about her listing her divorce as a success.
-Interesting viewpoint.
+It was also endearing and insightful.
+I did wonder about her listing her divorce as a success, however.

 Similar to what Facebook generates, we got a best moments of the year letter, peppered with pictures.
-I liked it, but I’m not sure what I would choose other than traveling with my son in Europe.
+I liked it.

 Medical Crises du Jour:

 We do occasionally encounter times in our lives when a medical problem or condition eclipses everything else in our lives.
 Or worse, explains why nothing else is going on.
 I’m thankful that this one isn’t called for in our family.